quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 Quantum superposition is a neat quantum physics phenomenon that doesn’t really have an analog in classical physics.
 You can think of it as a combination.

 Where classical bits can only ever be in state 0 or 1 and never a combination of the two, quantum states can be combined and still be valid states.
-So the state of a qubit can be a combination of 0 and 1!
+So the state of a qubit can be a combination of 0 *and* 1.

 In Whiskerton, the marbles are by default in such a superposition state: an equally weighted combination of the colors red and blue.
 It would be incorrect to think of these colors as paint colors.
 In your everyday, classical experience, if you combine red and blue paint, you would get purple paint.
 But Whiskertese marbles aren’t actually purple; after a cat directly observes a marble, the color can turn either red or blue, with a fifty percent chance for each.
 You definitely cannot get the colors red or blue back if you have purple paint!

 Being able to make use of this wondrous phenomenon is one of the ways quantum computing differs from classical computing.
 In a classical computer, if you perform an operation on a bit, you’re essentially performing that operation on either a 0 or 1, one at a time.
 If you need to perform an operation on both, you’d have to do so in two shots, consecutively.

 But by harnessing superposition, a quantum computer could perform that operation on both 0 and 1 at the same time.
-If we scale this up to many qubits, you can imagine how this may potentially result in speed-ups or an increase in memory capacity or other improvements!
+If we scale this up to many qubits, you can imagine how this may potentially result in speed-ups or an increase in memory capacity or other improvements.

 ## Measurements

 You’ve seen that the marbles have a fifty percent chance of becoming red or blue upon direct observation.
 A cat observing a marble is a metaphor of measuring a qubit’s state, where red represents a 1 and blue represents a 0.
 In real life, measurements are conducted by measuring physical quantities in the lab.

-Measurement is essentially asking the qubit what state it’s in, but there’s a caveat: simply the act of measurement makes the qubit settle into either the 0 or 1 states, so you only ever get the answer 0 or 1!
+Measurement is essentially asking the qubit what state it’s in, but there’s a caveat: simply the act of measurement makes the qubit settle into either the 0 or 1 states, so you only ever get the answer 0 or 1.
 But there’s a probability associated with each possible outcome.

-Even if you happen to know everything about the probabilities beforehand, that is, even if you know the exact superposition state of the qubit before measurement, you cannot predict the outcome of a measurement.
+Even if you happen to know everything about the probabilities beforehand--that is, even if you know the exact superposition state of the qubit before measurement--you cannot predict the outcome of a measurement.

 Essentially: